18F/development-guide/_pages/python.md

 When using [Django], we **default** to starting with the most recent [Long Term Support](https://www.djangoproject.com/download/#supported-versions) release.
-This will give your project the most runway of support after 18F finishes its work.
+This will give your project the most runway of support.
 If a second LTS becomes available while building the project, upgrade at the earliest convenience.
 Devs that follow will thank you.

 Otherwise, our **standard** practice is to use the latest release of our libraries when first installing.
 Security updates (as indicated by GitHub or